Beginner Powerlifting Over 50 – Introduction

 #6.
 Weight management

-Cardio IS an essential type of exercise, but strength training exercises are every bit as helpful for long-term weight management.
+Cardio is an essential type of exercise, but strength training is equally helpful for long-term weight management.

 #7.
 Increased testosterone levels